The commutator subgroups of free groups and surface groups: Commutator subgroup of free group

 The proof of this claim divides into two cases: \begin{itemize} \item The first is that $e$ points towards the basepoint as in Figure \ref{figure:ladder}.b.
 The purported free generating set is then the one associated to the maximal tree depicted in Figure \ref{figure:ladder}.b. \item The second is that $e$ points away from the basepoint as in Figure \ref{figure:ladder}.c.
-The purported free generating set is then the one associated to the maximal tree depicted in Figure \ref{figure:ladder}.c. \end{itemize} It is clear that $S$ is the union of the $S_e$, so the proof is complete. \end{proof}
+The purported free generating set is then the one associated to the maximal tree depicted in Figure \ref{figure:ladder}.c. \end{itemize} Since $S$ is the union of the $S_e$, the proof is complete. \end{proof}

 We now prove Theorem \ref{maintheorem:commfnbasis}.

 \begin{proof}[Proof of Theorem \ref{maintheorem:commfnbasis}] Recall that we must prove that the group $[F_n,F_n]$ is freely generated by

 The proof will be by induction on $n$.
 The base case $n=1$ is trivial since $[F_1,F_1] = 1$ and the purported free generating set is empty.